DspreadOrg/qpos/docs/post-transaction.md

 	pos.cancelPin();
 ```

-**D20/D30/D35/D50/D60/D80：They don't have physical keyboards and SDK will callback the below method when terminal request pin**
+**D20/D30/D35/D50/D60/D80：They don't have physical keyboards, The SDK will call back the method below to draw the virtual keyboard and remind the customer for a PIN when the terminal requests a PIN**
 ```java
     @Override
     public void onQposRequestPinResult(List<String> dataList, int offlinePinTimes) {